 Did you know that birthdays weren’t celebrated until after the calendar was perfected?
 Once there was a calendar, then the days had to be named.
-The ancient Egyptians are credited by historians with a calendar whose days were named after their gods and goddesses.
+Historians credit the ancient Egyptians with creating a calendar whose days were named after their gods and goddesses.
 Each day then had significance – it portended good or bad things.

 Following Kristen’s guidance we learned to blog, we learned to use social media: Facebook, Twitter, Tumblr, and more.
 I don’t think even Kristen knew what an amazing group of people had gathered for this class.
 I don’t remember for certain, but I think Kristen started calling us her WANA1011 class.
 WANA1011 became our hashtag on Twitter and our flag to rally beneath.

 Now, I learned a lot of valuable things in Kristen’s class.
 A year has passed since I started this blog: 365 days, 67 posts, and more than 51,000 words in those posts.
 All of those are worthy causes for celebration, but there’s something even more important to celebrate.
 The support, the encouragement, the friendship I have gained from the WANA1011 class, a group of amazing people, far outweigh any price that class could have cost.
-So, take a moment, visit some of these amazing blogs in my sidebar and wish them all, Happy Birthday, WANA1011!
+Happy Birthday, WANA1011!